 This is more like the quick event page which stays relevant for a couple of weeks or months and then will be just deleted and forgotten.
-In this case you don't have to fear picking a "bad" tool, as it doesn't hurt you long term if you just play around some quirks.
-Here project tempaltes are especially common, because they make the project setup less time consuming.
-Still I believe that you shouldn't be using default tempaltes!
+In this case, you don't have to fear picking a "bad" tool, as it doesn't hurt you long-term if you just play around with some quirks.
+Here project templates are especially common because they make the project setup less time-consuming.
+Still, I believe that you shouldn't be using default templates!

 And now the shocker: Build your own template.
-I know that I've spend way too many words until now to tell you not to use templates, but now I tell you to use them.
+I know that I've spent way too many words until now telling you not to use templates, but now I tell you to use them.
 The thing is, that you shouldn't be using some generic template, but it's totally fine to use highly specific templates for you and your organization.
-This template can be custom build for you and can already include many of the things normal templates don't/can't include like a basic CI setup (do you use Jenkins, GitHub Actions, GitLab CI, CircleCI, ...), how you deploy and what your standard environment looks like.
+This template can be custom built for you and can already include many of the things normal templates don't / can't include like a basic CI setup (do you use Jenkins, GitHub Actions, GitLab CI, CircleCI, ...), how you deploy and what your standard environment looks like.
 This makes deployment even faster and allows you to keep control over your stack.

-You are neither newbie nor expert?
+You are neither a newbie nor an expert?
 You can probably benefit from both approaches!
 You can learn something new when doing a fresh setup and you probably have some opinions already.

-E.g. why would you jump from webpack to rollup to esbuild, when you were happy with rollup all along and you have some plugins build for it.
+E.g. why would you jump from webpack to rollup to esbuild, when you were happy with rollup all along and you have some plugins built for it?
 Keep it.
 As long as it's maintained, you're probably not worse off than switching around.
 Quite the opposite, you most likely will benefit from the knowledge you already have from past projects or time.